 Rarely does an attacker gain access by directly targeting a specific sensitive asset.
 This is intuitive because those sensitive assets are typically the most protected.
 In most cases, attackers gain initial access by targeting networks and services that are perceived as a lesser concern to the organization.
 The security is commonly less robust, allowing the attacker to gain an initial foothold.
 From this position, the attacker then escalates and pivots until they amass the rights needed to gain access to the critical asset.
 A smaller organization may include the entire environment.
 A larger organization typically selects representative ranges spanning servers, workstations, networks, voice, and other assets.
 This allows the penetration tester to explore controls across the spectrum of the organization and the relationship between the components of the environment.

-A Comprehensive Testing Methodology
+A Comprehensive Network Security Testing Methodology

 - RECONNAISSANCE: Initial reconnaissance activities to locate responding hosts and services across each public IP range and facilitate the development of the target list.

 - TARGET PLANNING: Initial targets are selected based on perceived opportunity and prioritized for first stage attacks.

 - VULNERABILITY ENUMERATION: Vulnerabilities, both published and undocumented, are enumerated to identify potential exploits to pursue on each targeted host.

 - VULNERABILITY VALIDATION: Additional testing to confirm valid vulnerabilities, eliminate false positives, and validate target selection.